Pranjal31/NoMatterBot/DESIGN.md

 A bot is an ideal solution to the above described problem because the tasks listed in the problem statement are mundane and repetitive, and hence could easily be offloaded to a bot.
 This would allow Manager/Scrum master to spend their time on more important things.
 Furthermore, the bot can be easily integrated with collaboration tools like Mattermost and Slack, which makes it a lot more convenient to use, as the these tools are already being used for chats, file transfers etc.

-The "IssueBot" performs the following tasks:
+The "NoMatterBot" performs the following tasks:

 + It cleans up the stale issues (issues which have had no activity on them for a long time).
 The bot asks the assignee if the stale issue can be closed.
 After getting confirmation from assignee, it deletes the stale issue.

 + It changes the status of an issue based on triggers (For example, as soon as a Pull Request(PR) is approved and merged, the bot automatically changes the status of the issue to "Test".
 If the PR is rejected then the bot does not change the status).

 + It notifies the assignee about the status change of an Issue.
-IssueBot can respond to occurence of events like creation of an issue, merge of a pull request for the issue etc by messaging the watchers on Mattermost/Slack
+NoMatterBot can respond to occurence of events like creation of an issue, merge of a pull request for the issue etc by messaging the watchers on Mattermost/Slack

 + It provides possible suggestions regarding whom to assign the issue based on bandwidth/load for each team member.
 To make a good call, the bot looks at open issue count for each team member.
 On receiving a response with an assignee's name, it will assign the issue to the requested assignee.

-"IssueBot" can respond to events and can have limited conversations with user (conversations can only be started by "IssueBot").
+"NoMatterBot" can respond to events and can have limited conversations with user (conversations can only be started by "NoMatterBot").
 It is a Chat-Dev Bot because it mediates as well as performs software engineering tasks.

 **Tagline:**
-Managing issues is no longer an Issue!
+I will manage your issues no matter what!